-Once the approvals required for your study have been obtained, the practical work can start.
-Study participants are recruited and the data collection starts.
+Once the approvals required for your clinical study have been obtained, the practical work on the study can start.

-If you make any significant change to an application that has been approved by an ethical review board, you must apply for a modification.
-An application for a modification shall be made in writing to the ethical review board.
-You must describe the changes you want to make, and attach the relevant appendices.
-If the change is significant, for example a change to the study design, the study hypothesis or the group of study participants used, an entirely new application for ethical review is required.
+If you make any significant change to an application that has been approved by the Ethical Review Agency, you must apply to have this change approved before it is implemented.
+An application for a change shall be made in Prisma, describing the planned changed and its purpose.
+If the change is significant, for example a change to the study design, the study hypothesis or the group of study participants taking part, an entirely new application for ethical review is required.
 What constitutes a significant change must be determined from case to case.
-More information can be found in the ethical review board’s Guidance on application for an ethical review (pdf, 174 kB).
+More information can be found on the website of the Ethical Review Agency (in Swedish).

 In clinical medicine studies, Trial Master Files (TMF), one for the clinical investigator and one for the sponsor, shall be produced at the start of the study and be updated continuously.
 The trial files shall include the necessary documents for initiating a study, and working documents generated during the process of the study.
 EMA has recommendations on what TMF should include (pdf, 279 kB).
 After conclusion of the study, it shall be possible to reconstruct the study based on the documentation in the TMF.
 The clinic file shall include all the documentation that is important for the own clinic, and the sponsor file shall include the overall documentation for all participating clinics.
 Please note that information that may identify patients must not be included in the sponsor file.

-Monitoring is a requirement for clinical studies of medicines and medical devices to be CE-marked.
+Monitoring is a requirement for clinical studies of medicines.
 The monitoring is carried out by a monitor who is employed by the sponsor or the clinical investigator.
 A monitor may not be involved in the practical implementation, but must have scientific and/or clinical prior knowledge about:

 The monitoring is carried out as a quality control.
 The monitor shall ensure that the protocol is followed, that laws and regulations are complied with, and that data are correctly registered in the patient’s data collection form (CRF).